niuniu-zhang/ChatGPT-Tutorial/README.md

 # Java with ChatGPT

 This repository showcases a journey of creating Java code from scratch using OpenAI's ChatGPT given the [exercise prompt](Exercise.md).
 The repository includes setup scripts for Java environment (Linux) and the actual Java code, which represents an animal hierarchy.
+For a detailed understanding of the conversation and the requirements that led to this code, you can refer to the [ChatGPT Conversation](https://chat.openai.com/share/d9b5cbd9-c9be-4322-85a3-59b5194af631).

 ## Repository Structure